efsh1/VincaCareAssignment/README.md

 # VincaCareAssignment

-UI and API Testing Assignment
+UI and API Testing Assignment.
 This project created with Ruby to simplify the development and make the project more readable.

 ## Tech/Framework used